-On March 19, 2021, the Company issued 4,100 Bank Warrants to purchase MVS to the Bank in connection with the Facility (Note 15), exercisable at a price of C\$369 per MVS, at any time prior to March 19, 2023.
+On March 19, 2021, the Company issued 4,100 Bank Warrants to purchase MVS to the Bank in connection with the Facility (Note 16), exercisable at a price of C\$369 per MVS, at any time prior to March 19, 2023.
 As a result of the Mandatory Conversion and Reclassification, the Bank Warrants are now exercisable to acquire Common Shares on economically equivalent terms.

 The Bank Warrants were accounted for as other assets and were amortized on a straight-line basis over the two-year term of the Facility.
-The Company amortized the remaining balance of the warrants in conjunction with the paydown of the Facility (Note 15).
+The Company amortized the remaining balance of the warrants in conjunction with repayment of the Facility (Note 16).

-On April 4, 2022, the Company issued 2,000,000 warrants as consideration for the Loudpack Acquisition, which are exercisable to purchase SVS at a price of \$2.50 per SVS, anytime within five years of the closing date (Note 3).
+On April 4, 2022, the Company issued 2,000,000 warrants as consideration for the Loudpack Acquisition, which are exercisable to purchase SVS at a price of \$2.50 per SVS, anytime prior to April 4, 2027 (Note 3).

-As a result of the Reclassification, all warrants are now exercisable to acquire Common Shares (Note 32).
+As a result of the Reclassification, all warrants are now exercisable to acquire Common Shares.